K. ANN RENNINGER, Professor2

 The Academic Program

-Students interested in educational studies at Swarthmore may design an honors or course special major in educational studies and another discipline or an honors or course minor in educational studies.
+Students interested in educational studies at Swarthmore may design an honors or course major in educational studies; a special major in educational studies and another discipline; or an honors or course minor in educational studies.
 Students also have the option to pursue teacher certification.

 Course Special Major